About the Journal

 HUPLC will publish original peer-reviewed work – both theoretical and empirical – in the domain of language and cognition.

-Besides original empirical and experimental work, HUPLC explicitly encourages replication studies, single case studies, the publication of original work that yielded null-results, position papers, commentaries, secondary data analyses, or reports on tools and methods.
+Besides original empirical and experimental work, HUPLC explicitly encourages replication studies, single case studies, the publication of original work that yielded null-results, position papers, commentaries, secondary data analyses, or reports on tools and methods (technical reports).
 HUPLC will only publish articles that follow scientific principles of transparency, replicability, and objectivity.

-Publication frequency: immediately after acceptance - there will be no issues, but per year one volume with continuously increasing page numbers.
-The first volume will be Vol 1 (2016).
+Articles will be published immediately after acceptance.
+Volumes correspond to years.
+There will be two issues per volume with continuously increasing page numbers.
+The first volume will be Vol 1 (2017).
 All papers will receive a DOI.
 Copyright of published articles will remain with the author.